It’s Christmas time. The season when we are focused on giving gifts to all of those who are important in our lives.

 Don’t worry so much!

 We need to put things in perspective and put away our pride or worry about how much our presents cost.
 We need to allow ourselves to give from our hearts.
-We need to realize that hopefully the recipients of our gifts are gracious enough to recognize that we gave the gift because we care for or love them and they will return that feeling.
+We need to realize that hopefully the recipients of our gifts are gracious enough to recognize that we gave the gift because we care for or love them and they will recognize that sentiment.

 Cost shouldn’t matter.